WE ARE STRAYHAVEN

 One-time Board member Mary Jane Zahniser undertook payment to spay and neuter all dogs and cats.
 After her death in 1983, this responsibility fell back onto the shelter.
 Eventually, participating veterinarians offered to the shelter, a discount for each dog and cat to be spayed or neutered.

-Today, every dog and cat receive Veterinary Exam, Heartworm Test, Feline Leukemia/FIV Test, Flea Treatment, Rabies Vaccine & Routine Shots and are Microchip and Spayed/Neutered before being adopted.
-Much or our support comes from the community and local businesses.
+Today, every dog and cat receives Veterinary Exam, Heartworm Test, Feline Leukemia/FIV Test, Flea Treatment, Rabies Vaccine & Routine Shots and are Microchip and Spayed/Neutered before being adopted.
+Much of our support comes from the community and local businesses.